-- Because this is new oil, RCRA rules would not apply because the oil is not a waste [40 CFR].
+- This is new oil; RCRA rules would not apply because the oil is not a waste [40 CFR].

-- The Management of Used Oil Rule [40 CFR 279] doesn’t apply because this is new oil, not used.
+- The Management of Used Oil Rule [40 CFR 279] doesn’t apply because this is not used oil.

 The rule that may apply, however, is EPA’s Stormwater Regulation.
-Oil is a pollutant – it doesn’t matter what size the container is or whether the oil is new or used.
-So, if a spill from one of these 5-gallon jugs has the potential to reach and pollute a navigable waterway from a point source at your facility, (storm drain, outflow pipe, ditch etc.) EPA’s Stormwater Rules apply [40 CFR 126].
+Oil is a pollutant – no matter the size of the container or whether the oil is new or used.
+So, if a spill from one of these 5-gallon jugs has the potential to reach and pollute a navigable waterway from a point source at your facility, (storm drain, outflow pipe, ditch etc).
+EPA’s Stormwater Rules apply [40 CFR 126].